Garmin Fenix 8 Review | Cash Grab ❌ 8 cons ✔️ 18 Pros

 Revamped Interface

 The watch interface has many changes compared to Fenix 7.
-My overall opinion on the changes is that the watch’s organisation of its features is more logical, and aesthetics are sometimes better but access to anything other than a simple workout or widget remains contrived.
+Overall, I think the watch’s organisation of its features is more logical, and aesthetics are sometimes better, but access to anything other than a simple workout or widget remains contrived.

 Let’s go through the new features in detail.